matthiasbuecker/geophysics-xochimilco-viveros/01_ERT_2016/README.md

 Please note that for practical reasons, the electrode spacing was set to 1 m during the acquisition.
 Thus, during the processing, geometric factors (and apparent resistivities) need to be recomputed employing the actual electrode spacings given in the above table.

 Positions (datum: WGS84) of the first and the last electrodes of each ERT line are listed in the file *ERT2016_positions.txt*.
 The positions of the infinite electrodes of the PD measurements are included, too.
-For convenience, we also include a GoogleEarth *.kmz* file containing lines and electrode positions.
+For convenience, we also include a GoogleEarth *.kml* file containing lines and electrode positions.

 None of the lines includes significant topographical variations.